TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 **Big Five Personality Test**:

-Practical caretaker This Big Five assessment measures my scores on five major dimensions of personality: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism (sometimes abbreviated OCEAN).
+Practical caretaker This Big Five assessment measures my scores on five major dimensions of personality: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism (sometimes abbreviated as OCEAN).
 Your score for openness was low, at 46%, I probably think of myself as a practical, down-to-earth person and most comfortable in familiar surroundings.
 My score for conscientiousness, Extraversion, Agreeableness, and Neuroticism was 46%,48% 69% and 46% respectively.
 Overall, my core values and motivations is practical caretakers.

 **Denise**